Article 18 — Cointegration Pairs Trading on NSE: An Educational Walkthrough

 print(f"ADF stat: {adf_stat:.3f}, p-value: {p_value:.3f}")

-The z-score trading rule
+The z-score framework rule

 # Compute z-score of spread